-The auditor / treasurer is a constitutional officer who is elected every four years.
+The auditor / treasurer is a constitutional officer who is appointed by the Board of Commissioners.
 The auditor / treasurer is designated by the Secretary of State as register of voters and chief custodian of official voter registration records.
 He/She is responsible for training election judges and officials, printing ballots, registering voters, filing certain candidates, providing ballots and election supplies to the county's 40 voting precincts, receiving and tabulating election ballots, and reporting the results to secretary of state.

 The auditor / treasurer is appointed deputy registrar of motor vehicles by the commissioner of public safety and is responsible for overseeing the license center.